 Wigs that fit too tightly can cause hair loss and breakage around the perimeter of the head.

 Insider tip: Have your head measured by a professional who specializes in styling different types of wig products.

 2. Don’t skip wash day

 It may be tempting to skip out on wash day, but be sure to shampoo and condition your hair as you would normally to remove dirt, and bacteria off the hair and scalp.

 Make sure you invest in products that allow your scalp to breathe.
 Capless wigs are lightweight and allow more airflow to the scalp.
 Capless products do not make you feel as hot as traditional wig caps because they have open wefts at the back and sides.

 4. Don’t neglect your hairline

 Stocking caps protect your hair under wigs and keep your hair flat so that the wig does not look bulky, but they can cause breakage or dryness along the hairline.
 To prevent damage to your edges, slide the stocking cap behind the ear.
-Your hairline will be exposed, and you can use an Milano WiGrip to prevent damage in this area.
+Your hairline will be exposed, and you can use a Milano WiGrip to prevent damage in this area.
 The Milano WiGrip is an adjustable velvet wig band that protects the hair line, and keeps wigs secure on your head.
-It allows you to reduce the use of combs, and clips sewn onto the base of the wig, used for supporting the wig on your head.
+It allows you to reduce the use of combs, and clips sewn onto the base of the wig, used for supporting the product on your head.